-HotSpot Shield has some of the best speeds we’ve seen yet, and it’s not even close.
-In our tests, HotSpot Shield dipped around 35 percent below the base speed.
-That’s substantially less impact than you’ll see with most VPN services—though your
+Hotspot Shield has some of the best speeds we’ve seen yet, and it’s not even close.
+In our tests, Hotspot Shield maintained around 67 percent of the base speed.
+That’s substantially less impact than you’ll see with most VPN services—though your experience may vary.

-Still, HotSpot Shield has excellent speeds, it’s desktop application is very nice, and as a bonus it works with U.S. Netflix (read our full review).
+Still, Hotspot Shield has excellent speeds, it’s desktop application is very nice, and as a bonus it works with U.S. Netflix.

 Best VPN for U.S. speeds

 IVPN has by far the best speeds we’ve seen on U.S. (and UK) connections.
 Your individual results may vary, but with a free, three-day trial, anyone looking for good speeds from the U.S. or UK should give IVPN a try.
 IVPN’s Windows program is very easy to understand and manage; however, it is a pricey service at $100 per year

 and there’s no guarantee it will work with Netflix.

 Torrents get a bad rap, and if we’re honest, that’s for good reason.
 Using torrents is the number one way to download pirated material including movies, TV shows, music, and games.
 But that’s not all there is to torrenting.
 It’s a very efficient way to download legitimate software such as Linux distributions and authorized content from sites such as BitTorrent Now.